Bureau of the Fiscal Sevice

 Question: Describe your RRC and discuss how it improves the PCS experience for Federal travelers and relocation managers.

-The Administrative Resource Center (ARC) is an office within the Bureau of the Public Debt operating under Treasury's franchise fund authority.
+The Administrative Resource Center (ARC) is an office within the Bureau of the Fiscal Service operating under Treasury's franchise fund authority.
 ARC provides end-to-end relocation services to 29 Federal customers.
 By taking advantage of cost sharing and economies of scale, ARC delivers an effective and efficient solution to better position our customers to focus on their core missions.
 ARC employees are customer focused and strive to make each relocation a pleasant experience during what can be a very stressful time for the employee and their family.

 Question: In general terms, discuss the range of services offered to customer agencies by your RRC.
 What do you consider unique, that makes your organization stand out from the others?
 What does your solution do best?